HQ Trivia and Vine co-founder, Colin Kroll, was found dead in his New York City apartment on Sunday, December 16, at the age of 34.

 Kroll’s father, Alan, told the New York Times: “He had so much talent and had accomplished so much at such a young age.
 It truly is a waste.”

 Kroll had become a big name in the tech world after co-founding Vine, which was a video looping platform.
 Vine kickstarted the careers of several social media stars.
 It was later acquired by Twitter in 2012.
-However, the platform was shutdown in 2016.
+However, the platform was shut down in 2016.

 Kroll and his business partner Rus Yusupov then went on to form Intermedia Labs, the parent company of HQ Trivia.
 The trivia game app was launched in 2017 and was a breakout success.

 HQ Trivia co-founder Rus Yusupov paid tribute to his partner on Twitter (@rus) saying: “So sad to hear about the passing of my friend and co-founder Colin Kroll.
 My thoughts & prayers go out to his loved ones.
-I will forever remember him for his kind soul and big heart.
+I will forever remember him for his kind soul and a big heart.
 He made the world and internet a better place.
 Rest in peace, brother.”